Get The Why and How of Auditing on Amazon

 In performing risk assessment, you consider whether an account balance or transaction might be misstated, whether by error or fraud.
 And how do you do this?
 By performing certain procedures such as reviewing the internal control system.
 This is why it’s important to know what the key controls are.

 Below I provide examples of cashier processes and internal controls.
-Why?
-To help you distinguish between the two.

 Remember a process is what is being done.
 The purpose of the process, in this example, is to receive and process payments.